Estate Planning Probate

 Similar to an implied easement, an easement by necessity can arise when there is no possible alternative access to crossing the land and getting to a public road.
 These types of easements must be created by a court order.Prescriptive Easements

-Lastly, a prescriptive easement can be acquired when a person uses another person's property without the landowner's consent, but in a way which the landowner would reasonably be aware that the person is using the land.
-There are time requirements and other use requirements for this easement to be obtained.Conclusion
+Lastly, a prescriptive easement can be acquired when a person uses another person's property without the landowner's consent, but in a way which the landowner would be reasonably aware that the person is using the land.
+There are specific time requirements and other use requirements for this easement to be obtained.Conclusion